FreebeLtd/cli/README.md

 ## Add initial coins to the user account

-Run `yarn distributor:transfer` and enter the **Public Key** of the user account as well as the amount.
+Run `yarn distributor:transfer` and enter the **Public Key** of the receiving user account as well as the amount.

-Run `yarn account:info` and enter the **Public Key** of the user account to check if everything is ok.
+Run `yarn account:info` and enter the **Public Key** of the receiving user account to check if everything is ok.

 ## Transfer coins from user to user

 TODO: add `yarn account:transfer` task that asks for two public keys (sender, receiver)

+TODO: add `yarn asset:stream` task that streams asset activity

+# Issuer Utilities

+# Get Information about Asset

+Run `yarn asset:info` to get a short overview over the asset.